-Regional Measure 3 (RM 3) is a ballot measure on the June 5, 2018 ballot in the nine-county San Francisco Bay Area.
-The measure is a plan to build major roadway and public transit improvements via an increase in bridge tolls on all Bay Area toll bridges except the Golden Gate Bridge.
+Regional Measure 3 (RM 3) will appear on the June 5, 2018 ballot in each of the nine San Francisco Bay Area counties.
+If approved by a majority of voters, this measure would fund major roadway and public transit improvements via an increase in tolls on the Bay Area's seven state-owned toll bridges.
 RM 3 was authorized by the State Legislature by Senate Bill 595 (authored by Senator Jim Beall of San Jose) and signed into law by Governor Edmund G. Brown, Jr. in 2017.

-2. What is the goal of RM 3?
+2. What is the goal of Regional Measure 3?